Join

 Stirling Council wants to give the go-ahead for a horse harness-racing track, and its associated buildings and car parking, to be constructed on what are currently green fields a short distance from the Battle of Bannockburn Centre and the listed buildings designed to commemorate and view the battlefield.

 The fields in question are on the national Inventory of Historic Battlefields and although they don’t fall within the land owned and cared for by the Trust, they are within the known boundaries of the 1314 conflict and are integral to the experience of visitors who come from near and far to learn about this special aspect of Scotland’s heritage.
 These fields are not just fields, but a living testament to the historical and cultural significance of the Battle of Bannockburn.
-Indeed, well-known archaeologist and TV presenter Tony Pollard says that the fields host the positions taken by the Scottish army at the opening of the battle on 23 June 1314 and may also be the location where, famously, King Robert defeated English knight Henry de Bohun in single combat.
+Indeed, well-known archaeologist and TV presenter Tony Pollard says that the fields host the positions taken by the Scottish army at the opening of the battle on 23 June 1314 and may also be the location where King Robert defeated English knight Henry de Bohun in single combat.

 Bannockburn is one of the pivotal events of Scottish history: it was the most significant victory over the English monarchy’s ambitions to subsume the country within its territories.
 It emerged as a literal landmark in asserting Scotland’s claim to be a nation in its own right, setting the course for the treaty of Edinburgh-Northampton in 1328, at which point the English finally recognised the legitimacy of Scotland’s independence and the rightfulness of Robert I’s kingship.

 Yet, although the battlefield was revered for generations and is embedded in the cultural traditions of Scotland, over the last hundred years or so it has been ill-served, with much of the landscape over which combat ranged absorbed by expanding urban creep.
-Although the Trust has been able to acquire a reasonable portion of the historic battlefield and protect it, remaining undeveloped portions are incredibly rare and this is why there has been so much concern about the proposed site of the racing track.
+Although the Trust has been able to acquire a reasonable portion of the historic battlefield and protect it, remaining undeveloped portions are incredibly rare, and this is why there has been so much concern about the proposed site of the racing track.

 The fields earmarked for development have been open since 1314 and represent one of the last green wedges in this part of Stirling.
 The open views give us a last, unsullied opportunity to appreciate how the conflict unfolded from this direction, revealing the Scots’ tactical perspectives on the topography around them and the good sense of their choice of location for their encampment.
 If these fields are developed, we will not just lose a part of our history, but also a connection from the present to the past.
 The loss will be irreversible and we will be left with a void in our heritage.